Last Chance for Animals

 baird final sentencing

-C.C.
-BAIRD CASE SETS IMPORTANT PRECEDENT!
+VICTORY FOR THE ANIMALS - C.C.
+BAIRD CASE SETS PRECEDENT

-In early 2002, an LCA undercover investigator infiltrated Baird’s Martin Creek Kennel in Williford, Arkansas and acquired over 70 hours of video surveillance detailing an overwhelming amount of animal cruelty, abuse, neglect and unsanitary conditions.
-The documentation gathered during the undercover investigation was handed over to the U.S. Attorney's Office, which resulted in the largest multi-agency (federal, state and local) investigation of animal abuse in U.S. history.
-As a result, Martin Creek Kennel was raided at dawn break on August 27, 2003.
+In early 2002, an LCA undercover investigator infiltrated Baird’s Martin Creek Kennel in Williford, Arkansas and acquired over 70 hours of video surveillance detailing an overwhelming amount of animal cruelty, abuse, neglect, and unsanitary conditions.
+The documentation gathered during the undercover investigation was handed over to the U.S. Attorney's Office, which resulted in the largest multi-agency (federal, state, and local) investigation of animal abuse in U.S. history.
+As a result, Martin Creek Kennel was raided at dawn on August 27, 2003.
 During the raid, 125 dogs and 1 cat were removed from Baird’s premises.

 As a result of the raid, C.C.
 Baird, the largest and most notorious USDA licensed Class “B” animal dealer, was officially charged with hundreds of violations of the Animal Welfare Act on March 11, 2004.
-These charges included mistreatment of animals, inadequate veterinary care and improper housing.
+These charges included mistreatment of animals, inadequate veterinary care, and improper housing.
 This civil case was settled out of court in January 2005 and consisted of the following:

 • The USDA issued Class “B” licenses of C.C.
 Baird and daughter, Jeanette, were PERMANENTLY REVOKED